jordanpotti/guardduty-opsec/EC2.md

 ## Backdoor:EC2/Spambot

 **OPSEC Guidelines**

+- If performing phishing using an internal SMTP relay accessible to a compromised EC2 instance, attempt to move to a server that _should_ be talking to the SMTP relay.

 **An EC2 instance is exhibiting unusual behavior by communicating with a remote host on port 25.**